Back to practical guides

 Positive reinforcement and focusing on strengths can inspire teams to excel and maintain a growth mindset.

-Provide regular, specific praise that aligns with team goals (e.g., “Your analytical skills really shone in this report”).
+• Provide regular, specific feedback that aligns with team goals, such as: “Your analytical skills really shone in this report.”

 6. Promote Team Well-Being